 How to get a job in the Netherlands

-If you are shortlisted for a job you may have to attend a series of interviews with different people at the company.
+If you're shortlisted for a job you may have to attend a series of interviews with different people at the company.
 Some firms offer video interviews to candidates who are still in their home country.
 Larger employers sometimes use psychometric tests and assessment centres to filter candidates.
 For all types of assessment, dress smartly and arrive on time - the Dutch place great importance on punctuality.

-If you want to improve your CV and language skills, you may be interested in volunteering.
+Alternatively, if you aren't limited financially you may be interested in volunteering.
 The European Voluntary Service (EVS), funded by the European Commission, is a programme aimed at people aged 17 to 30 that offers young people the chance to volunteer for up to 12 months in a number of European and non-European countries.

 The Global Talent Programme provides 3 to 12-moth graduate internships in marketing and business throughout various cities in the Netherlands.